What makes canine massage so important

 In 2013, I lost my dogs Astrid and Marco unexpectedly to cancer.
 I’m certain they were responsible for leading me on my path to canine massage therapy, so I wanted to build a name and logo in their honor when creating my brand.

 While researching name ideas, I came across a pronunciation key using “oak” for the sound of the second syllable in Marco.
 Oak brought me to Ash, which reminded me of a mistaken name of Ashtray for Astrid (we lovingly called her Ashtray from then on).
 Ash trees represent healing; Oaks represent strength and stability.
 As a canine massage therapist, I believe these qualities are exactly what I strive to provide in my work – a healing touch to help build strength and stability to my canine clients.

 So thanks to Astrid (Ash) and Marco (Oak) for lighting the way on this journey.
 And thanks to all of you for being a part of it.

 After initial consult, costs vary based on session length and the individual needs of the dog.
-Services are provided in-home in the Greater St. Louis and Metro East area or at Back On Track in O'Fallon, MO.
-(Additional travel cost may apply to those outside the serviced area)
+Services are provided in-home in the Greater St. Louis and Metro East area or at Back On Track in O'Fallon, MO. *Packages and Fitness sessions not applicable at Back On Track.

 Canine massage therapy is not a replacement for veterinary care.
 We strongly recommend an integrated approach with all health care practices & practitioners.